 Annual Police Officer Memorial Service

 The Plano Police Department will host its Annual Police Officer Memorial Day Service onThursday, May 19, 2016 at 11:00 a.m. to honor Texas Law Enforcement Officers who have been killed in the line of duty.
-You and your guests are invited to attend this service to be held at Haggard Park, 15th Street and H Avenue in downtown Plano.
+You and your guests are invited to attend this service to be held in the Florence Shapiro Council Chambers located at the Plano Municipal Center, 1520 K Avenue, Plano, TX.
+Additional information is available in the official press release.

 A Police Recruit Civil Service Entrance Examination will be held at 8:00 a.m. on Saturday, May 21, 2016.
 The exam will be held at the Plano West Senior High School, Building A, 5601 West Parker Road, Plano, TX 75093.
 More information about the application process is available on the Employment section of this webpage.